Sharing is caring!

 1. 3- 4 days fasting

-2. Make a high-quality homemade Beef Bone Broth.
+2. Make a high-quality homemade Beef Bone Broth (or the best bone broth you can find).

 3. Journal through your days; when are you consuming the broth, are you consuming anything else, and how are you feeling?